niradler/s3-syncer/README.md

 What is s3-syncer?

-s3 synchronization automation, deploy syncer to your aws account and connect to the bucket you wish to sync with Lyve Cloud storage.
+s3 synchronization automation, deploy syncer to your aws account and connect to the bucket you wish to sync with Lyve Cloud storage. using s3 notification syncer will reflect any change in the source bucket also in the target bucket and keep them in sync.

 ## Setup